aalling93/Custom-made-SAR-speckle-reduction/README.md

 Here, filters useful for **all** types of SAR images are devloped.
 The fitlers are not assuming that the SAR images are e.g. Sentinel-1.
 The filters themselves calculate all the neccesary statistics etc. to fully function.

+The report was made on my second year of University, and I apologize for the quality of the plot.
+Still, I hope it is useful.

 # MATLAB-Speckle-reduction
 Severeal different speckle filters are implemented using Matlab to reduce the noise for different types of applications.
 The filters are **not** implemented using Matlab inherent functions (like e.g. its kernel function), and can therefore be directly translated to other languages like Python.